k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/01_broadway_course_overview.md

 Throughout the course, we will evolve within a Telco customer management environment that provides a set of DBs and tables that you will use to operate your first Fabric-based queries and data manipulations.

 This work environment features sets of tables that you are already familiar with such as customers, subscribers, invoices and contracts.
-Of course, you will need to get acquainted with these tables and databases, since you will be operating multiple data manipulations across the various examples and exercises as part of this course.
+The Broadway exercises will be based on the [demo project](/articles/demo_project) in K2view Academy repository.

 To get acquainted with Fabric terminology at any time during the course, consult the [Fabric's Glossary](/articles/01_fabric_overview/02_fabric_glossary.md).